rubyonracetracks/tutorial-rails-rubymn2/03-03-sponsor_index.md

 </div>
 ```
 * NOTE: The sponsors_current and sponsors_past classes are not relevant yet but will be relevant when company logos are added.
 * Enter the command "test1".
 One of the new integration tests now passes because the sponsor index page has the expected content.
-The other two tests still fail.
+The other two tests still fail because the header and home page still need to be updated.

 #### Header
 * Edit the file app/views/layouts/_header.html.erb.
 Just before the beginning of the variable section, add the following line:
 ```
         <li><%= link_to "Sponsors", sponsors_path %></li>
 ```
 * Enter the command "test1".
 Now just one test still fails.
+The home page needs to be updated.

 #### Home Page
 * Displaying the current sponsors on the home page requires updating the home action in the static pages controller to acquire the list of current sponsors.